 Data Analytics Courses

-• DATA-150.
+• DATA/STAT-150.
 R for Data Science

 DATA-201.
 Data Analytics

 A broad introduction to the field of data analytics.
 The course focuses on the proper deployment and use of data analytic tools and techniques that are successfully utilized by modern organizations.
 Students will be introduced two programming language: SQL and R. After taking the course, students will demonstrate a mastery of SQL queries to extract data from a relational database; demonstrate the ability to manipulate, analyze and visualize data; and demonstrate the ability to utilize statistical scripting languages and software tools to analyze data for insights.
 Three hours per week.
-Prerequisites: STAT-141Q, DATA-150 (or another approved course in R programming), CS-170 (or another approved course in Python programming).
+Prerequisites: STAT-141Q, STAT-142 (or another approved course in R programming), CS-170 (or another approved course in Python programming).
 Four semester hours.

 DATA-202.
 Data Care and Cleaning